annguyen-git/mysql-guide/README.md

 The graph above shows a simplified version of the storage engine architecture.
 I’ve simplified it to emphasize one key point: the page is the smallest data unit that a storage engine works with.
 This concept is similar across many database systems.
 For example, in Oracle, these units are called blocks, while in MySQL and MS SQL, they’re called pages.

-When discussing how a database searches for data in storage, it’s important to note that **database doesn’t search for rows directly—it searches for pages, which contains data rows.**
+When discussing how a database searches for data in storage, it’s important to note that **database doesn’t work with rows directly, but with pages, which contains data rows.**

 These pages are stored inside a tablespace.
 What is a tablespace?
 It’s exactly what the name suggests: a space for a table.
 This is a logical concept.
 By default, each table has its own tablespace, and in MySQL, you can find these in your hardware storage as .ibd files (InnoDB data files).